Olive Byrne: Relationship

 Byrne met William and Elizabeth Marston in 1925 while she was a senior attending Tufts University.
 William was her psychology professor, and she soon became his research assistant, even taking him to her sorority to do some of his research.
-She was instrumental in introducing him to the world of sorority baby parties (in which freshmen girls are required to dress like babies and are treated like children), at which he performed some of his experiments on human reactions to power.
+She was instrumental in introducing him to the world of sorority baby parties (in which freshman girls are required to dress like babies and are treated like children), at which he performed some of his experiments on human reactions to power.
 Following her graduation she moved in with the Marstons and planned to begin a doctoral program in psychology.
-Ultimately she dropped out of her program to care for the first of Holloway's children, Moulton "Pete" Marston.
+Ultimately she dropped out of her program to care for the first of Sarah Elizabeth (née Holloway) Marston's children, Moulton "Pete" Marston.
 That same year William published Emotions of Normal People, a defense of many behaviors considered sexual taboos at the time, using much of Byrne's original research she had done for her doctorate, and dedicated the work to five women, Byrne included.
 It received almost no attention from the rest of the academic community other than a review, written by Byrne herself, under her alternate name Olive Richard in The Journal of Abnormal and Social Psychology.

 That November, she "married" both William and Elizabeth, wearing wide-band bracelets on each arm instead of a ring, and from then on referred to November 21 as "anniversary".
 In 1931, she had her first son, Byrne, and the next year she had her second and final, Donn.
 In 1935, both boys were officially adopted by the Marstons.
 She began working as a staff writer for Family Circle that same year writing under her Richard name.
 Her first article was about Marston, his polygraph and her experience meeting him and his children—without mentioning her relation to him or that two of the children were hers.
 She helped type many of Marston's Wonder Woman scripts.